emiHuy/sorting-visualizer/README.md

 ### Folders
 #### components/
+- AlgorithmPane.java → pane used to visually demonstrate sorting algorithm
+- InputPaneBottom.java → GUI used for input and user interactions (on bottom)
 - InputPaneTop.java → GUI used for input and user interactions (on top)
-- InputPaneBottom.java → GUI used for input and user interactions (on bottom)
-- AlgorithmPane.java → pane used to visually demonstrate sorting algorithm

 #### models/
-- Element.java → object to be sorted
+- Element.java → an individual element in the array
+- ElementArray.java → collection of element objects
 - Sort.java → contains sorting algorithms

 #### views/